Most often you have found gray Portland cement used for bricklaying.

 This version is white because magnesium and iron have been added when the cement was created.

-Yes, you can paint with white cement paint, if you do not want to add any primer or paint over the top.
+In most cases, you can paint with white cement paint slurry, if you do not want to add any primer or paint over the top.

 This is typically the case when you are painting on a budget (like the walls in your basement or a garage).